 “If you tell a climber that body weight makes no difference, then you will lose their trust and respect,” says this article.
 No.

 You will actually have a really cool teaching opportunity to have the climber gain a bit more body positivity and reframe the way they think about climbing performance.
 Telling them to lose weight objectifies their body and may cause harm.
 It also ignores the fact that there are so many other ways to improve in climbing.

 Instead, reframe the way they think about weight.
 It is only one variable (and a tiny one at that–researchers estimate weight only explains 1.8-4% of climbing ability).
 And diet is only one tiny variable of body weight.
 It’s incredibly difficult to control body weight.
 To focus on weight and diet in order to improve climbing ability is not productive.

 If you want to learn more about the nuances of this, go to my article I wrote up for Gym Climber, Is Lightweight the Right Weight? and one I wrote up for Climbing Magazine Why Underfueling Will Lead to Underperforming.

-Oh no, no no. There are a lot of layers to this.
+There are a lot of layers to this.
+Let’s unpack it.

 If a child is going through eating disorder treatment, they may have been instructed to eat “fear foods” as part of exposure therapy.
 These foods are often considered “unhealthy” to the outside observer.
 Imagine if a child has a deep fear of Oreos, but as part of their eating disorder recovery, they are bringing Oreos as a snack to climbing practice.
-Then imagine the coach food shaming them.
-Just no. Please stop judging others for their food choices.
+Then imagine the coach asking them “Are all your food choices healthy?”
+I hope I am explaining well how problematic this is.
+Please stop judging others for their food choices.
 Eyes on your own plate.